nrfconnect/sdk-nrfxlib/nrf_security/doc/adv_backend_config.rst

 Multiple Precision Integers (MPI) / Bignum calculation
 ******************************************************

-The :option:`CONFIG_MBEDTLS_MPI_WINDOW_SIZE` Kconfig variable controls the window size used in mbed TLS for MPI calculations.
+The :option:`CONFIG_MBEDTLS_MPI_WINDOW_SIZE` Kconfig variable controls the window size used in Mbed TLS for MPI calculations.
 Reduce this value to reduce memory usage.
 Note that reducing this this value may have an impact on the performance.

 The :option:`CONFIG_MBEDTLS_MPI_MAX_SIZE` Kconfig variable controls the maximum size of MPIs that can be used for calculation.